 The Traveler Satisfaction Index tracks changes in customer satisfaction among four categories of travel service providers: airlines, lodging companies, rental car companies and cruise lines.
 A value above 100 indicates that users of the service are more satisfied than the level expressed when the index was first introduced to the survey (first quarter of 2011), while a value below 100 indicates they are less satisfied.

 Satisfaction with airlines (119) and rental cars (129) has increased slightly from last year while lodging (126) was unchanged and cruises (137) decreased 9 points.
 Although it displayed a decrease, U.S. adults continue to be most satisfied with cruises, followed by rental cars and lodging.

 TravelhorizonsTM is a quarterly survey of Americans’ travel intentions viewed through the lens of emerging economic, social and political developments.
-This iteration of the nationally representative survey of 2,335 pre-qualified adults was conducted July 15–July 24, 2016.
+This iteration of the nationally representative survey of 2,335 pre-qualified adults was conducted July 15–24, 2016.
 Statistically significant differences are cited at the 95-percent level of confidence.

 More detailed analyses of these findings will be available in the forthcoming Wave III 2016 travelhorizonsTM report.